 Meru National Park is an especially wild and beautiful area of Kenya.
 It has diverse scenery.
 From woodlands at 3,400ft (1,036m) on the slopes of Nyambeni Mountain Range northeast of Mount Kenya.
 To the wide open plains with meandering riverbanks dotted with doum palms.
 Three large rivers border the reserve.
 The Tana to the south, the Ura to the southwest, and the Rojeweru to the east.

-Wildlife includes elephants, cheetah, leopard, black rhino, zebra, gazelle, oryx.
+Wildlife includes elephants, cheetahs, leopards, black rhinos, zebras, gazelle, and oryx.
 Some of the rarer antelope, Lesser Kudu, duiker.
 And also the more common Dik-Dik; one of Africa’s smallest antelope.
 Large prides of lion can be seen, and some of Kenya’s largest herds of buffalo.
-While the rivers abound with hippo and crocodile.
+While the rivers abound with hippos and crocodiles.

 Over 300 species of birds have been recorded.
 Including Red-necked falcon, Heuglins Courser, brown-backed woodpecker, African Finfoot, Pel’s Fishing Owl, kingfishers, rollers, bee-eaters, sunbirds, starlings, and weavers.